Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 ### 🔸  Bubble text line
-The displayed text of the bubble is defined by the eponymous function :
+The displayed text of the bubble is defined by the eponymous function :<BR>
 - `Text: ` followed by the text to display.
 Note that the part of the text lenght that would be out of the screen will not be visible anyhow.

 ![17-Bubble_ABCD](17-Bubble_ABCD.png)

-We see that a bubble can barely fit the 26 lowercase letters of the alphabet.
+We see that a bubble can barely fit the 26 lowercase letters of the alphabet.<BR>
 Depending on text input, it's a matter of testing to check if it fits or not.

-To have multiple lines within the same bubble, `\n` can be used to define **newline**.
+To have multiple lines within the same bubble, `\n` can be used to define **newline**.<BR>
 Next line first word should be written directly after the function. (no space in between).

 An input such as `Text: First line\nSecond line\nThird line\nForth line\nFifth line` would render as :

 ![18-Bubble_5LINES_1](18-Bubble_5LINES_1.png)

-We note that we can only have **up to 5 lines** that would properly show on screen.
+We note that we can only have **up to 5 lines** that would properly show on screen.<BR>
-Of course, this will be dependent of the bubble placement and some lines can be displayed out of screen depending on `Y` value.
+Of course, this will be dependent of the bubble placement and some lines can be displayed out of screen depending on `Y` value.<BR>
 (`Y` must be set between 0 and 5 to be able to have 5 lines of text as well as the bubble outline in its whole displayed)

 ![19-Bubble_5LINES_2](19-Bubble_5LINES_2.png)

 Same goes with too many lines.
-Only fully displayable lines are shown.
+Only fully displayable lines are shown.<BR>
-If we set the `Y` at its minimum value (0) and set the text on 6 lines :
+If we set the `Y` at its minimum value (0) and set the text on 6 lines :<BR>
-`Text: First line\nSecond line\nThird line\nForth line\nFifth line\nSixth Line`
+`Text: First line\nSecond line\nThird line\nForth line\nFifth line\nSixth Line`<BR>
 we end up with this result :

 ![20-Bubble_6LINES](20-Bubble_6LINES.png)